mapbox/mapbox-sdk-js/README.md

 ## Pre-bundled files on unpkg.com

-If you aren't using a JS module bundler, you can use a `<script>` tag referencing pre-bundled files on the CDN [unpkg.com](https://unpkg.com/).
+If you aren't using a JS module system, you can use a `<script>` tag referencing pre-bundled files on the CDN [unpkg.com](https://unpkg.com/).

 ```html
 <script src="https://unpkg.com/mapbox-sdk/umd/mapbox-sdk.js"></script>
 <script src="https://unpkg.com/mapbox-sdk/umd/mapbox-sdk.min.js"></script>
 ```

-These files are a UMD build of the package, exposing a `mapboxSdk` function that creates a client, initializes *all* the services, and attaches those services to the client.
+These files are a UMD build of the package, exposing a global `mapboxSdk` function that creates a client, initializes *all* the services, and attaches those services to the client.
 Here's how you might use it.

 ```html